Click the button below to view and download the major map.

 Select a service activity through Student Involvement to give back to the area community.

-Seek out a leadership role with the Leadership & Service program.
+Seek out a leadership role with the Leadership & Service.

-Attend a Student Government Senate meeting to contribute to the TXST community.
+Attend a Student Government Senate meeting to contribute to your fellow students and your own student experience.

 -